Ecuador Intellectual Property Institute Approves New Guidelines the Simplification of the Procedures

 Regarding patents, the new IP Law has introduced considerable changes as described below:

 - The following products are excluded from patentability for not being considered as inventions: new forms of a known substance, such as salts, esters, ethers, complexes, combinations and other derivatives; polymorphs, metabolites, pure forms, particle sizes, and isomers of a known substance; genetic resources containing biological diversity and agro-biodiversity.
-Additionally, the prohibition to patent uses in general and any new property or use of a known substance, already established in Decision 486,
+Additionally, the prohibition to patent uses in general and any new property or use of a known substance, already established in Decision 486, is specified in the new Law.

 On October 11, 2016, the Ecuadorian Parliament approved the Organic Code for the Social Knowledge and Innovation Economy (a.k.a.
 INGENIOS Code).
 This Code intends to modify the way in which knowledge is generated, used and distributed in Ecuador, by changing the ways in which Universities and other institutes invest and manage their investigation and development departments, as well as their budgets.